Computer Security is a

 Course Catalogue entry.

-Lectures are held on Mondays and Thursdays at 16:10, in Meadows Lecture Theatre, Medical School Teviot Doorway 4.
+Lectures are held on Mondays and Thursdays at 16:10, in Lecture Theatre 1, Appleton Tower, Central.

 Slides will be added below as we go along.
 The slides from last year will give a good idea about what's coming up.

 These are lecture slides, not comprehensive notes.
 You should supplement the slides with notes taken in lectures, and from your own reading.
 References and specific reading recommendations are given in slides, further guidance is given in lectures.
 The examinable material consists of what is covered in lectures, tutorials and practicals (unless specifically excluded) and the reading recommended in lectures.

 There are four tutorials.
 Tutorial groups are managed by the ITO, and will be announced soon.